Atherys/AtherysScript/README.md

 Documentation on event hooks and all available functions to ease the creation of a script can be found on the wiki ( which is currently a WIP ).

+## Need some help?

+Stop by the A'therys Horizons discord server! https://discord.gg/TYWvzME